-grocery store is often more convenient for many people and, these dog foods are often more affordable than better quality pet foods.
+However, buying dog food from the grocery store is often more convenient for many people and usually less expensive than higher-quality pet foods.

-So what’s a dog owner to do?
+So what’s a dog guardian to do?

-number one thing you should look for when buying foods for your pet, no matter where you buy them from, is the AAFCO approval statement.
+The number one thing you should look for when buying foods for your pet, no matter where you buy them from, is the AAFCO approval statement.

 It will read something like this...